 Please call (800) 570-4878 today.
-Dog bite attorney Marya Fuller serves clients in Olympia, Tacoma, and other areas of Washington.
+Dog bite lawyer Marya Fuller serves clients in Olympia, Tacoma, and other areas of Washington.

-Should I Get a Lawyer for a Dog Bite?
+Should I Get a Lawyer for My Injury?

 You should seek legal counsel in any situation where you suffer injury through no fault of your own.
 A dog bite claim is no exception.

-There are several reasons to speak to a dog bite attorney about your case:
+There are several reasons to speak to a Washington dog bite attorney about your case: